sy2002/m65cores/index.md

 1. Turn off your MEGA65
 2. Press and hold the <kbd>NO SCROLL</kbd> key in the top row at position 5
 3. Choose the core that you would like to run

+## How can I create an alternative MEGA65 core?

+The [MiSTer Project](https://github.com/MiSTer-devel/Main_MiSTer/wiki) is the worlds best retro computing FPGA project.
+To see how many cores they have, just go to their [Wiki pages](https://github.com/MiSTer-devel/Main_MiSTer/wiki), scroll down and look under the headline **FPGA Cores** on the right side.
+It is stunning! :-)

+So more than enough work for all you MEGA65 enthusiasts out there.

+For making your life easier, the [MiSTer2MEGA65 Framework](https://github.com/sy2002/MiSTer2MEGA65) will be there to simplify porting MiSTer cores to the MEGA65.
+Beware!
+Currently, [MiSTer2MEGA65](https://github.com/sy2002/MiSTer2MEGA65) is heavily work in progress.
+Contributors welcome!